askorykh/goDB/README.md

 CREATE TABLE users (id INT, name STRING, active BOOL);
 INSERT INTO users VALUES (1, 'Alice', true);
 SELECT * FROM users;
+BEGIN;
+INSERT INTO users VALUES (2, 'Bob', false);
+COMMIT;
 ```

+### Storage backends

+By default the REPL wires the engine to the on-disk filestore located in `./data`.
+It uses a straightforward file format and an append-only WAL for durability.
+Rollbacks are not yet implemented at the storage layer, so `ROLLBACK` only cancels the in-memory engine transaction when filestore is enabled—the on-disk table files are not reverted.
+See [`internal/storage/filestore/README.md`](internal/storage/filestore/README.md) for details.

+If you want a pure in-memory experience (no files written), switch to the `memstore` engine inside `cmd/godb-server/main.go` by swapping the initialization block.

+### Transactions

+The engine understands `BEGIN`, `COMMIT`, and `ROLLBACK` to group multiple statements.
+Transactions are executed against the configured storage backend.
+With the default filestore backend, commits fsync the WAL before returning, but rollbacks do not undo writes on disk yet.

 ## Running tests